axtens/joblog/README.md

 # joblog
 Job logging tool written in Fitted Software Tools Modula-2

+The original project, in [ready](https://github.com/axtens/ready) format, also provided.
+Saves to JOBLOG.DAT.

 See the [xlb](https://github.com/axtens/xlb) project for required non-FST libraries.

 Building and/or converting to another Modula-2 is left as a task for the reader and/or the author should he find the time.